 - In Bravely Default, all job classes aside from Freelancer are obtained by defeating bosses of those respective positions.
 You also may pick one of the skills you were using before to carry over.
 Interestingly, this is also a case of Powers as Programs as the object that allows you to take the new job is called a job asterisk.

-- Dark Souls and Dark Souls II:
+- Dark Souls trilogy:

 - Most bosses drop souls that can be crafted into weapons and/or spells.
 In some cases, the weapons and spells are copies of those used by the bosses.
 In other cases, the weapons look like they were made out of the bosses' remains.
 Some of the boss weapons allow players to use the same special attacks the bosses used.